php-dev-br/laravel-doc-pt-br/validation.md

 <a name="rule-unique"></a>
 #### unique:_table_,_column_,_except_,_idColumn_

-The field under validation must be unique in a given database table.
+The field under validation must be unique on a given database table.
 If the `column` option is not specified, the field name will be used.

 **Specifying A Custom Column Name:**